sigerma88/RQ-Museum/Setup.md

 **For Mac users:**
 It's possible to install postgresql with [homebrew](https://formulae.brew.sh/formula/postgresql@14).
-Run the following command on the terminal `brew install postgresql@14`
+Run the following command on the terminal `brew install postgresql`

 # Start PostgreSQL Server Locally